PascalCorpsman/fpc_atomic/README.md

 ## Manual
 See the [manual](MANUAL.md) for detailed information.

+## FAQ
+Q: The game tells me "Info : Not yet implemented."?<br>
+A: The game was never intended to be fully reimplemented.
+Only the network features are functional, so only "Start Network," "Join Network," "Options," and "Exit Bomberman" will work.

+Q: I am running Linux and get the error "Could not detect X-Terminal program.
+Press OK to ignore and risk data corruption.
+Press Abort to kill the program." when trying to start a network game.<br>
+A: This error occurs because the game cannot detect a "bash" shell on your Linux system.
+Try starting the server manually (see the [server control commands](MANUAL.md#server-control-commands) section in the manual), and then connect to the manually started server.

 ## License
 See the license.md file located at [license.md](license.md) for details about the license.